Anti-inflammatory diet: reducing inflammation through your plate

-Low-grade chronic inflammation is involved in most modern diseases: cardiovascular disease, Type 2 diabetes, certain cancers, depression, and Alzheimer's.
-Unlike acute inflammation (a healthy reaction to injury), chronic inflammation is silent and insidious.
-Diet is one of the most powerful levers to control it — here is how to use it in practice.
+Low-grade chronic inflammation is involved in most modern diseases: cardiovascular disease, type 2 diabetes, certain cancers, depression, Alzheimer's.
+Unlike acute inflammation (a healthy reaction to an injury), chronic inflammation is silent and insidious.
+Diet is one of the most powerful levers to control it — here's how to use it concretely.

 Steps